cn0047/stash/ed/l/go/README.md

 `runtime.GOMAXPROCS(1)` - tell the scheduler to use a single logical processor for program.
 `runtime.GOMAXPROCS` limits number of threads that can execute user-level Go code simultaneously.
 For each P (thread) we have goroutines queue.
+In go 1.25 GOMAXPROCS take into account its container environment by default, If Go process is running inside container with CPU limit - GOMAXPROCS will default to the CPU limit, if it is less than the core count.
+Container orchestration systems may adjust container CPU limits on the fly, so Go 1.25 also periodically check the CPU limit and adjust GOMAXPROCS automatically.

 The OS schedules threads to run against processors regardless of the process they belong to.
 FYI: OS thereads expensive to start, stop, utilize.